lightningFastHeater/fantasy_football_play_by_play/README.md

-# Fantasy Football Play by Play
+# NFL Fantasy Football Point Tracker

-By Heaton

-A simple tool that lets you see fantasy football points as they happen in NFL games!
+A web tool I built to help understand how fantasy football scoring works.

+## Why I Made This
+I manage a fantasy team and compete against my friends every week.
+We're always checking scores and debating trades.
+I thought it would be fun to build my own web app that shows exactly how fantasy points happen during real NFL games.

 ## What It Does
-- Shows all NFL games by week
-- Tracks points for every play
-- Adds up fantasy points for each player
-- Shows TDs, catches, and big plays in different colors
+You can see fantasy points happening in real NFL games.
+See which plays are worth points, how yards add up, and track your favorite players.
+The tool shows all current and past games using ESPN's API, calculates points for each play, and gives running totals.

-## How It Works
+## Using It
-1. Pick a week
-2. Click on any game
-3. Watch the points add up play by play

-> Uses standard PPR scoring (Points Per Reception)

-Made with React and ESPN's free data
+Pick any NFL week and click a game.
+You'll see every play that earned fantasy points and how they were scored.
+The important plays show up in different colors so they're easy to spot.